mxagoraris/ChangeCurves/README.md

 # Change Curves

-From Forward Curve we calculate Spot Curve.
-From Swap Rate we calculate Spot Curve.
-We calculate the forward price of a Bond Portfolio
+This code takes as a given a Forward Curve and it calculates the Spot Curve that derives from it.
+This code takes as a given a Par Curve (Swap Rate Curve) and it calculates the Spot Curve that derives from it using the bootstrap technique.
+Finally, it calculates the forward price of the bond portfolio for a given τ time.

+Concerning the final task thing that instead of a spot curve we could use the forward curve but only for the cashflows after the τ time.